Preparing action metadata for training

 An action is an engagement or revenue generating activity that you might want to recommend to your users.
 Actions might include installing your mobile app, completing a membership profile, joining your loyalty program, or signing up for promotional emails.
 You import data about your actions into an Amazon Personalize Actions dataset.
-Examples of data for an action include an ID for the action, the action's estimated value, or the action's expiration timestamp.
+Examples of data for an action include a unique ID for the action, the action's estimated value, or the action's expiration timestamp.

 During model training, Amazon Personalize considers a maximum of 1000 actions.
 If you import more than 1000 actions, Amazon Personalize decides which actions to include in training, with priority given to new actions (actions you recently added with no interactions) and existing actions with recent interactions data.

 The maximum number of columns is 10.
-This topic provides information about the following types of actions data:

 Action expiration timestamp data